 Equity doesn’t just happen.
 It is a product of the systems and policies that work together to ensure (or not) that everyone has an opportunity to participate and thrive in our society.
 And just as equity doesn’t just happen, inequity – when people lack equal access to opportunities – is often rooted in a history of systemic oppression (including through colonization and slavery) that is perpetuated by public policies.
 Issues of equity aren’t just a concern for parents and families experiencing barriers in education, health care, and financial security – it concerns us all.
 When some New Mexicans are unable to thrive, we are unable as a society and community to reach our full potential.
 This is especially concerning in a state where people of color make up the majority of the population and 75 percent of our kids are children of color.
 Equity is the framework with which we can address the root causes of inequalities to undo harmful practices and policies thereby remedying social, political, cultural, and economic injustices.

 There are many ways to address equity or to continue to perpetuate inequity in public policy.
-In this blog series, we focus on the outcomes of the 2019 legislative session and how they influenced equity, in policy areas such as taxes and spending, criminal and juvenile justice, college affordability, social determinants of health, family economic security, and more.
-Our first blog takes a look at how several changes to the state’s tax system should increase racial, ethnic, and gender equity for New Mexico’s families.
+In this blog series, we began by focusing on the outcomes of the 2019 legislative session and how policy changes influenced equity.

 Find our second blog, on criminal and juvenile justice, here